AdobeXD/io-console-starter-project/CONTRIBUTING.md

 consensus around project direction and issue solutions within issue threads (when appropriate).

-Please note that pull requests to the xd-awesome repository are welcome.
+Please note that pull requests to the IO Console Starter project repository are welcome.
 Our reviewers will review the added content and decide whether the pull requests should be approved or rejected.

 ## Contributor License Agreement